springyworks/maxGraph-kos/packages/website/docs/usage/migrate-from-mxgraph.md

 ### Cell manipulation
-Functions that existed in mxGraph and mxGraphModel have been removed.
-They provided a way to extend/override the default behavior of mxGraphModel or mxCell.
-Only the functions for mxCell/Cell remain.
-See https://github.com/maxGraph/maxGraph/pull/24

-Some functions previously available in `mxGraph` and `mxGraphModel` have been removed.
-These functions allowed for customizing the behavior of `mxGraphModel` and `mxCell`.
-However, now only the functions specific to `mxCell`/`Cell` remain.
+Some methods previously available in `mxGraph` and `mxGraphModel` have been removed.
+These methods allowed for customizing the behavior of `mxGraphModel` and `mxCell`.
+However, now only the methods specific to `Cell` remain.

 :::note

 You can find more information about these changes in the following GitHub pull request: https://github.com/maxGraph/maxGraph/pull/24.

 :::

 #### `mxCell`